shakyav/jenkins_docker/README.md

 # Create a docker container for jenkins with docker running inside jenkins container

-- create the Docker file to spin up jenkins container with docker installed and blue ocean plugin
+- create the Docker file to build jenkins container with docker installed and blue ocean plugin

        FROM jenkins/jenkins:lts-jdk11